 If you are unable to save bulk money or you want to save a few amounts every month without taking any risk, then choosing a recurring deposit account makes sense.

-The downside of an RD is that since it’s a risk-free account, the return is not as good as compared to investment in stocks and the share market where risk is pretty high.
+The downside of an RD is that since it’s a risk-free account, the return is not as good as compared to investments in stocks and the share market, where risk is pretty high.

-But a recurring deposit account is one of the most favoured money-saving plans for people of low-risk appetite such as low-income groups and senior people.
-Daily wage earners, People in the Unorganised sector and farmers are all the main investors of RDs.
+However, a recurring deposit account is one of the most popular money-saving plans for people with low-risk appetites, such as low-income groups and senior people.
+Daily wage earners, people in the unorganized sector, and farmers are all the main investors in RDs.

-Not specifically but in general views, otherwise it is seen that people of high-income groups spend money on RD for quick accumulation and pooling of funds.
-Such as when people plan for a vacation, RD is something that would help to pool funds for holiday expenses.
+Not specifically, but in general views, otherwise, it is seen that people of high-income groups spend money on RD for quick accumulation and pooling of funds.
+For example, when people plan for a vacation, RD is something that would help to pool funds for holiday expenses.

 Enjoy saving money and let your money earn money!